opensearch-project/dashboards-notebooks/notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

 ### **4.2 Where (Notebooks Storage)**

-- Notebooks are stored as Elasticsearch indices in the default backend.
+- Notebooks are stored as OpenSearch indices in the default backend.
 If backend adaptors are used by user, the storage is switched to storage options provided by the external backend service.
 - For example: Apache Zeppelin backend service supports files, Git, Amazon S3, mongo and other storage options.

 ### **4.3 How (Releases)**

-- Kibana Notebooks will be released as a Kibana plugin shipped with the Open-Distro for Elasticsearch solution.
+- OpenSearch Dashboards Notebooks will be released as a OpenSearch Dashboards plugin shipped with the Open-Distro for OpenSearch solution.

 ### **4.4 Architecture**